kragen/dercuano/intro.md

 first principles is the best way for me to understand it, and much of Dercuano consists of such attempts.
-This is not due to malice, but simply because doing scholarly work properly is a lot of effort, and I haven’t done that work, and in fact I’ve given up on ever doing it for most of the notes in Dercuano.
-From a scholarly perspective, Dercuano is best understood as a collection of unfinished notes on ideas that seem promising and merit further investigation, which could lead to a scholarly publication, rather than a scholarly publication in itself.
+This is not due to malice, but simply because doing scholarly work properly is a lot of effort, and I haven’t finished that work, and in fact I’ve given up on ever finishing it for most of the notes in Dercuano.
+From a scholarly perspective, Dercuano is best understood as a collection of unfinished notes on ideas that mostly seem promising and merit further investigation, which could lead to a scholarly publication, rather than a scholarly publication in itself.

 The work that leads up to a scholarly publication invariably involves a great deal of information-gathering, experimentation, thinking, revision, and usually discussion before reaching the point of actually representing an advance on the state of the art.
+When you begin learning about a topic, you have no idea what the state of the art is, what is true or false, or what will work;
+bit by bit, you find these things out.
 Sometimes this process is recorded, for example in laboratory notebooks, but it usually remains secret, in part because of all of the embarrassing errors during the process.
-Preregistration of clinical trials is starting to reduce this secrecy in medicine, but
+Preregistration of clinical trials is starting to reduce this secrecy in medicine, but it would be wonderful to see more people doing more of their thinking in the open.
+Dercuano is an example of what I would like to see more of: scholarly work exposed and done in the open even before reaching the level of a scholarly publication.
+I am fortunate to have been in the position where I could do this.

 ### Size and public-domain dedication ###